Three Loan Servicing Challenges and Process Automation Solutions

 3. Payment Processing and Incidents

 Lenders see the automation of approval workflow process as a way to cut time and measure employee performance.
-For example, Canon and Rabbet offer tools to give loan administrators flexibility to create digital approval hierarchies.
-They can also quickly develop workflows to generate pre-programmed notifications when authorization is required.
+For example, Rabbet gives loan administrators flexibility to create digital approval hierarchies and pre-programmed notifications when authorization is required.

 To further drive engagement, when notifications go unanswered, alerts are created and can be used to escalate time-sensitive issues.
 Also, insights from these workflows help identify bottlenecks or individuals impacting processing speed.
-Some stakeholders are stronger managing some tasks while others’ strengths lie elsewhere.
 These insights allow leadership to allocate work based on employees’ strengths or provide additional training to develop necessary skills.

 “Systems that are user friendly and don’t allow/mitigate human error as much as possible help banks function efficiently and effectively – better servicing the end customer.”